A Collage Of Photos Of A Landscape With Trees And A Camera

 Nicole Stott In A Blue Uniform

-This week, Nicole Stott, a veteran NASA astronaut and aquanaut, is hosting a Space Camp at COMO Parrot Cay in the Turks and Caicos.
+This week, Nicole Stott, a veteran NASA astronaut and aquanaut, is hosting an Island Astronauts Camp at COMO Parrot Cay in the Turks and Caicos.
 She had a three-decade career at NASA, spent 104 days in space, including three months at the International Space Station, lived underwater for 18 days, and was the tenth woman in history to conduct a space walk.

 A Beach With Trees And Buildings